Şükrü Ersoy

 Şükrü Ersoy (born 14 January 1931) is a Turkish football player.
 A goalkeeper, he played for Turkey in the 1954 FIFA World Cup.

 Career

 Born in Kadıköy, Ersoy began playing youth football for Fenerbahçe.
 He played for Vefa S.K. and Ankaragücü before appearing for the Fenerbahçe senior squad.
 He finished his career with SV Austria Salzburg.

 Ersoy studied to be a football coach in Cologne, Germany and received his license in 1967.

+Since 15 April 026 he is the oldest living football player that ever played in a World Cup.